 More info on the prices on the official website of the Carnival.

-Additional tip: there is also a summer Carnival in Viareggio!
-Read more here.
+Don't forget that there's also a summer Carnival in Viareggio!